MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Perform_Attacks.md

 ```
 Select **Yes** to create a new file and copy the following PowerShell script into c2.ps1 and select **save**.

 **Note** Paste into the virtual machine might have a limited length.
 Paste this in three sections to ensure all the script is pasted into the Virtual Machine.
-Make sure the script looks as it does in these instructions within the notepad c2.ps1 file.
+Make sure the script looks as it does in these instructions within the notepad c2.ps1 file and then save the Notepad file.

 ```